NSU Music Alumni

 Austin Stunkard (BA, Jazz Studies 2015) is a graduate teaching assistant, pursing a Masters in Music at University of Central Oklahoma.

-Dylan Peters (BME 2015) is pursuing graduate work at Valdosta State University in Georgia.
+Dylan Peters (BME 2015) is music teacher at Roosa Elementary School in Claremore, OK.

 Tyler Acord (BME 2015) is the Director of Vocal Music at Union Public Schools 6th/7th Grade Center.
 Mr. Acord was a student of Robert Daniel.